MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 ### Private access edge hostname resolved by DNS
 If this test fails, the DNS can't resolve the hostnames of the Global Secure Access cloud service, and therefore the service isn't reachable.
-This could be due to an internet connectivity problem or a DNS server that doesn't resolve public internet hostnames.
+This failed test could be due to an internet connectivity problem or a DNS server that doesn't resolve public internet hostnames.
 This test checks all active traffic types: Microsoft 365, Private Access, and Internet Access.

 To verify that the hostname resolution works correctly: